 By taking necessary measures to common factors that lead to skipping, you can prevent damage to the record and improve the sound quality.

 Cleaning the records is one of the easiest ways to fix record skipping, and it is something you should do regularly.
-Use vinyl cleaning tools like brush, microfiber cloth, vinyl cleaning machine, and much more to get rid of the dust and debris.
+Use vinyl cleaning tools like brush, microfiber cloth, vinyl cleaning machine and much more to get rid of the dust and debris.

-This might sound odd, but it’s a good method to use wood glue to get rid of the dust and dirt.
+This might sound odd, but its a good method to use wood glue to get rid of the dust and dirt.
 Take off the tonearm from the record.
 Simply place the record on the platter and start the spin the record without placing the tonearm on it.
 Now start applying the wood glue from the edge of the inner label and move towards the outer edge.
 Make sure you spread the glue evenly.

 You can also use a cardboard piece to spread the glue.
 Doing this will create a thin, consistent film layer across the record.
 After you have applied the glue properly, turn off the turntable spin and let it undisturbed for 24, so that the wood glue will dry completely.
 Once the glue is bone-dry, remove the wood glue layer.
 Peel it slowly and carefully; try to remove it all at once.